mashu/ImmuneDiscover.jl/docs/src/index.md

 # Usage

-Immunediscover has multiple commands that work as a pipeline and serve different purposes.
+Immunediscover has multiple commands that work as separate stand-alone tools and serve different purposes.
 The starting file the program is single FASTQ file with the reads and indexing barcodes (indices).
 Futher subcommands required demultiplex data in TSV format.

 Typical application to find V genes takes following steps
 1. **Demultiplexing** of FASTQ file into correct cases
-2. **Trim** reads by computing profile at the beginning and end of the pre-aligned sequences and locating start and stop within a read that maximizes `P(sequence|profile)`
+2. **Pattern** search for alleles that may contain inserts or indels and call novel alleles
 3. **Hamming** search similar sequences across all reads (not allowing for indels or inserts) and call novel alleles
+4. **Exact** Fast tool to search demultiplexed data for exact matches to database of known alleles collected from previous steps

 ## Demultiplexing
 To demultiplex FASTQ file is is required to provide path to compressed FASTQ file (fastq.gz) and tab separated (TSV) file with following mandatory columns: